Brun's theorem: Asymptotic bounds on twin primes

-either has finitely many terms or has infinitely many terms but is convergent: its value is known as Brun's constant.
+converges: its value is Brun's constant.

-If it were the case that the sum diverged, then that fact would imply that there are infinitely many twin primes.
-Because the sum of the reciprocals of the twin primes instead converges, it is not possible to conclude from this result that there are finitely many or infinitely many twin primes.
-Brun's constant could be an irrational number only if there are infinitely many twin primes.
+This sum diverging would imply that there are infinitely many twin primes.
+Because the sum instead converges, it is not possible to conclude whether there are finitely many or infinitely many twin primes.
+Brun's constant is irrational only if there are infinitely many twin primes.

 Numerical estimates

 The series converges extremely slowly.
-Thomas Nicely remarks that after summing the first billion (10^{9}) terms, the relative error is still more than 5%.
+Thomas Nicely remarked that after summing the first billion (10^{9}) terms, the relative error is still more than 5%.

 By calculating the twin primes up to 10^{14} (and discovering the Pentium FDIV bug along the way), Nicely heuristically estimated Brun's constant to be 1.902160578.
 Nicely has extended his computation to 1.6×10^15 as of 18 January 2010 but this is not the largest computation of its type.